-- Maintaining existing fuelbreaks in OSPs, including but not limited to Pulgas Ridge, Windy Hill, Sierra Azul, Saratoga Gap, and Monte Bello OSPs; - Defensible space clearing around 117 Midpen-owned structures; - Maintaining 47 landing zones; - Maintaining hundreds of miles of fire roads; and - Managing over 8,500 acres of grasslands using conservation grazing, in part to manage fuels.
+- Maintaining existing fuelbreaks in OSPs, including but not limited to Pulgas Ridge, Windy Hill, Sierra Azul, Saratoga Gap, and Monte Bello OSPs; - Defensible space clearing around 117 Midpen-owned structures; - Maintaining 47 landing zones; - Maintaining hundreds of miles of fire roads; and - Managing over 6,500 acres of grasslands using conservation grazing, in part to manage fuels.

-Midpen's IPMP, adopted in 2014 with an addendum certified and adopted in January 2019, prescribes pest management activities on Midpen lands over a 10-year period covering five major categories of work, including vegetation management.
-Vegetation management prescriptions within the WUI and around structures aim to reduce the potential rates of spread, and intensity and flame lengths of wildland fires within treated areas.
-This includes the spread of wildland fires that originate in and around buildings.
-This work is accomplished primarily through mechanical means, using handheld power tools or heavy equipment.
+Midpen's IPMP, adopted in 2014 with an EIR addendum certified and adopted in January 2019, prescribes pest management activities on Midpen lands over a 10-year period covering five major categories of work, including fuel management.
+Vegetation management prescriptions identified in the IPMP for fire management are focused on vegetation within the WUI and around structures, which under the IPMP is considered a potential "pest" that warrants control.
+The prescriptions aim to control this vegetation and reduce the potential rates of spread, and intensity and flame lengths of wildland fires within treated areas.
+Prescriptions also address the spread of wildland fires that originate in and around buildings.
+The IPMP specifically stated that no new major fuelbreaks or fuel management activities would be implemented, and the fuel management included as part of the IPMP is not intended to replace a fuel management plan.
+While the majority of the fuel reduction work conducted under the IPMP is accomplished primarily through mechanical means, other resources such as hand crews are also employed.
 Current treatments, methods, locations, and acreages under the IPMP are identified in Table 4-1.
 Figure 4-1 shows the percent of each treatment method used in 2018 under the IPMP (Midpen, 2019a).
 It should be noted that this figure includes all treatment applications and not just the applications for the fuels management category, as shown in Table 4-2.